 How are admission and funding decisions made?

-- The MAE Graduate Admission Committee, in conjunction with MAE faculty, review applications considering all provided details.
-The most successful applicants are those whom have strong research backgrounds, clearly articulate their research interests, and will seamlessly integrate into one of our research labs.
+• The MAE Graduate Admission Committee, in conjunction with MAE faculty, review applications considering all provided details.
+The most successful applicants are those whom have strong academic and/or research backgrounds, clearly articulate their research interests, and will integrate into one of our research labs.

-- As many as possible.
-We typically recommend contacting any faculty with whom your research interests and experience are mutually compatible.
-Check the Available PhD Research Positions page for current open positions.
+• After you apply, we recommend contacting any faculty with whom your research interests and experience are mutually compatible.
+Check the Research Areas page to identify faculty that align with your research interests.
 Do not send mass emails or template emails, a smaller number of targeted, quality correspondences are better.

 What if I cannot attend Spring Visit?